QuadSpinner/Gaea-Docs/source/Guide/05-Build/3-Scale.md

 Scale in all CG is an imaginary construct.
 With Gaea and heightfields, we have pixels when using an image format, or an array of floats when using a raw format.
 A Gaea terrain in its most basic form is a cube made of infinite numbers, which must be translated to a fixed size as defined by the output resolution and image format.

 For example, if your output resolution is 2048 x 2048, then the size of the terrain in pixels is 2048 on either side - this is uniform across all image and raw formats.
 The "vertical" capacity is defined by the maximum storage capacity of the format.
-32-bit TIFF, EXR, RAW and PFM can store approximately one million levels of vertical "heights".
+32-bit TIFF, EXR, RAW, and PFM can store approximately one million levels of vertical "heights".

 {.NOTE}
 > Gaea stores and processes heightfields as "floats" (a high precision number).
 Heights are stored in a  `~0.0,000,000` - `1.0,000,000` range.
 For the more technically minded, this is just a simplification.
 Gaea uses IEEE 754 format 32-bit floats.